Self-Improvement-Project/self-improvement-project.github.io/docs/static/media/Who_Do_You_Really_Want_To_Be.4590e23f78ab8eb9b507.md

 This is the time to be selfish.
 You’ll be accepted by those you’re supposed to and if not, then leave them behind.

-So let’s summarise some of the big questions today –
+So let’s summarise some big questions today –

 How do we jump in with both feet into a new version of ourselves?